Marlin Andrews (1936 - 2020) - Obituary

 Marlin Benton Andrews

-Benton Andrews passed away on October 5, 2020, at DCH Regional Medical Center in Tuscaloosa.
-A private graveside service will be held in Hills Chapel, Alabama.
+Tuscaloosa - Benton Andrews passed away on October 5, 2020, at DCH Regional Medical Center in Tuscaloosa.
+A private graveside service will be held at Hills Chapel, Alabama.
 The family plans to host a celebration of Benton's life at a later date.

 Benton is survived by Ramona, his wife of 63 years; son Keith Andrews (Carol); daughter Kris Parker (Ronald); grandchildren Miller Andrews, Kyler Moore, Olivia Bailey and Ben Andrews; and four great-granddaughters, KylieJo Moore, Maci Moore, Rylee Moore and Marlie Bailey.